 Amazon Synopsis: When Sir Thomas Bertram takes in the 9-year-old daughter of an impoverished relative, his wife has someone to bully.
 Never allowed to forget her good fortune, Fanny’s good nature and fortitude finally win her a valued place in the household and the man of her dreams.
 Anna Massey heads the cast of Jane Austen’s witty Regency romance.

-Where to Watch: Prime Video, BritBox, BritBox Amazon Channel, PBS Masterpiece Amazon Channel.
-You can also buy it on DVD.
+Where to Watch: BritBox, BritBox Amazon Channel.
+You can also buy it on Digital (Amazon) and DVD.

 Why You Should Watch: It’s overall very faithful to the book.